ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

   indicate the location of the center of all hosts in this `pid` entity and depend on a Network Map defining this `pid` entity.

-To achieve this, each property type has a unique identifier encoded as the following format:
+To address these issues, each property type has a unique identifier encoded with the following format:

 ``` text
 PropertyType ::= DomainName : PropertyName
 ```

-The `DomainName` indicates which entity domain the property type applies to.
+- The `DomainName` indicates which entity domain the property type applies to.
-The `PropertyName` SHOULD refer to the semantics of this property type.
-It does not have to be global unique.
+- The `PropertyName` SHOULD relate to the semantics of this property type.
+It does not have to be globally unique.
 In other words, different property types could have the same property name applied to different entity domains, if they have the similar semantics.
 For example, the property types `ipv4:pid` and `ipv6:pid` have the same property name `pid` applied to both `ipv4` and `ipv6` domains.

 Property types MUST be registered with the IANA, and the intended semantics, as well as the media types of dependent resources and the interpretation, MUST be